-Specialized Bariatric Surgery in Colorado
+Specialized Bariatric Surgery in Denver, Colorado

-Those with morbid obesity often struggle to lose weight through the conventional methods of diet and exercise.
+Those with morbid obesity often struggle to lose weight through conventional methods of diet and exercise.
 Bariatric surgery is increasingly recognized as a viable treatment option for those who are morbidly obese.
 Clinical morbid obesity is a true disease state.
 It is a disease with a strong genetic component, often characterized by an overactive appetite center in the brain that results in excessive fat stores in the body.
 It is not a disorder of willpower, as sometimes implied.
 For those who are struggling with long-term weight loss, Colorado Bariatric Surgery Institute provides state-of-the-art surgery with successful outcomes.

 Types of Bariatric Surgery We Offer